StarRocks/starrocks/docs/sql-reference/sql-statements/Utility/DESCRIBE.md

 ## Examples

-Example 1: Show the schema of a bases table.
+Example 1: Show the schema of a base table.

 ```sql
 DESC table_name;